Lodennn/Movies-CRUD-System/README.md

 ### `Redux Toolkit`

-I've used Redux Toolkit to take advantage of `imguer` and the flexible functionalities of Redux Toolkit package.
+I've used Redux Toolkit to take advantage of `immer` and the flexible functionalities of Redux Toolkit package.

 ### `Redux Persist`